CarbonROM/charter/device-support-requirements.md

 * Device or software deviations from our core product (as described below) MUST be approved by the Project Lead.
 * Device or software exceptions SHOULD be made via change request to this repository.
-* All device or software exceptions that are granted MUST be documented on the Wiki for all affected devices.
+* All device or software exceptions that are granted MUST be documented in [Exceptions](#exceptions).

 # Hardware Support